muxkuro/thread-js/readme.md

 ## PS

-The entire list of tasks can also be found on the [**Issues**](https://github.com/BinaryStudioAcademy/thread-js/issues) You can sort only usefull ones by `ready-for-student` label.
+The entire list of tasks can be found on the [**Issues**](https://github.com/BinaryStudioAcademy/thread-js/issues) You can sort only usefull ones by `ready-for-student` label.
 These tasks are grouped with must-have(with current label) and optional.

 ## PAY ATTENTION!!!

-The task will be considered completed if it is fully completed, the feature works, and whether exists the correct design following the `Development Flow` from your side.
-So to pass criteria include The PullRequest with direction to the default branch, proper naming of the branch, commis, PR title, and filled description of what was done here.
+The task will be considered completed if it is fully completed, the feature works, and whether the correct design following the `Development Flow` was implemented by you.
+So to pass criteria you should include The Pull Request with direction to the default branch, proper naming of the branch, commits, PR title, and filled description of what was done there.
 Let's look at its implementation and evaluate whether the logic was distributed correctly in the project.
 This will show how much you understand the architecture.
 We will also comment on the code...

-The main result of the work can be determined by how deeply you were able to understand the project and understand it, and how far you have advanced in personal learning.
+The main result of the work can be determined by how deeply you were able to understand the project and how far you have advanced in personal learning.

 ## FAQ:

 1. What frameworks, libraries and their features can be used?

-Complete freedom of action, feel free, use whatever you want.
+Complete freedom of action, feel free to use whatever you want.

 2. Is it possible to change the database (add columns, tables)?

 It is possible, and in some tasks it is even necessary.
-To do this, you need to create new migrations.
-Existing migrations cannot be changed!!!
-Please do not forget it.
+To do this, you need to create new migrations. **Existing migrations cannot be changed!!!** Please do not forget it.